Stop Execution

 <type> (Optional)

-Provide the input type based on the requirement.
+Provide the input type to stop execution according to the requirement.

-Note: The inputs are not case-sensitive.
-You can use any of the following options:
+Note: The inputs are case-sensitive.
+This works in Debug, normal Execution, and E2E Execution modes.
+You can specify any of the following options for stopping execution:

 Output Value: N/A